How do the price dynamics of Bitcoin differ from traditional assets?

 But there will be a time (in future) when there will be no more new Bitcoins minted, right?

 However, that very much depends on the price of Bitcoin at the time.
-Let’s consider another extreme scenario for a moment, when the block reward reaches 0.000244141 ( in many many many years from now), the revenue a miner could make may potentially be unchanged (i.e. $125,000 every 10 minutes) if the price of each Bitcoin rises to $512M.
+Let’s consider another extreme scenario for a moment, when the block reward reaches 0.000244141 ( in many many many years from now), the revenue a miner could make may potentially be unchanged from today’s level (i.e. $125,000 every 10 minutes) if the price of each Bitcoin rises to $512M.
 It is an extreme example of course although the point we are trying to emphasis here is that the halving of the block subsidy doesn’t mean much in isolation.

 The bottom line is, there is no incentive for fat cat whales to try to corner the Bitcoin market and hold them forever because such actions, as we have pointed out, are highly unlikely given the costs, and even if they did manage, it would inevitably destroy trust in Bitcoin (and work against their own interests).